Back to Blog

 Eligibility depends on your nationality and where you live.
 Buyers from FATF-compliant countries like the UAE, Singapore, Hong Kong, Australia, and the US usually have more options.
 If you are from a higher-risk country, you will face more checks, regardless of your financial strength.

-You don't need a UK bank account or credit history, but you do need clean, well-documented financials.
-Eexpect to provide certified ID, proof of address, and evidence of your source of wealth.
+You do not need a UK bank account or credit history, but you do need clean, well-documented financials.
+Expect to provide certified ID, proof of address, and evidence of your source of wealth.

 Lending terms are stricter for overseas buyers.
 UK residents can usually borrow up to 75-80% loan-to-value (LTV), but overseas buyers are often limited to 55-65%.
 For a £400,000 property, this means: